 When you’re new to camping, the logistics of camping can seem confusing – and expensive!
 What do you actually need to buy when you’re go camping?
 What’s a waste of money?
 No question is more important than the question of your sleeping bag (oh, okay, and food!)
 Having the right sleeping bag for camping can make or break your entire trip – it’s really the difference between waking up refreshed and ready for fun, or waking up grumpy and heading home early.

 Luckily, I have lots of experience with sleeping bags.
 Like I’ve said in previous camping articles, growing up, camping was my family’s jam.
 Little did I know back then, but camping was cheap.
 My family didn’t do cross-country flights – even though there was only 3 of us (Mom, Dad, me), even flights (plus hotel stays) were too expensive.
 But camping wasn’t!
+I know a lot of people know though, who like to do things a bit differently and just go in a camper van with a RV battery.
+All I can say to that is that you’ve just got to do what you enjoy I guess.
+No point going on holiday if you know that you aren’t going to enjoy it.

 So I’ve been evaluating sleeping bags informally ever since I was probably about 6 or 7.
 In this beginner’s guide to camping: the best sleeping bags, I’ve included my informal opinions with expert opinions and tons of review to find you the best camping sleeping bags out there.